John Grayburn

-Early life
+Early life and education

-John Grayburn was born on 30 January 1918 on Manora Island, India, the son of Lionel Markham and Gertrude Grayburn.
-The family returned to England whilst he was young.
-From 1931 to 1935 he attended Sherborne School in Dorset where he was a member of Abbey House.
-After leaving Sherborne School he joined the Hong Kong and Shanghai Banking Corporation.
+John Grayburn was born on 30 January 1918 on Manora Island, India, son of banker Lionel Markham Grayburn (1878–1945) and Gertrude (1879–1967), née Hollington.
+The family returned to England whilst he was young, and lived at Roughwood Farmhouse, Chalfont St Giles, Buckinghamshire.
+From 1931 to 1935 he followed his two elder brothers in attending Sherborne School in Dorset where he was a member of Abbey House.
+After leaving Sherborne, he joined the Hong Kong and Shanghai Banking Corporation.

 Grayburn played rugby for the Chiltern Rugby Club between 1927 and 1939 and was a skilled boxer.

 Grayburn joined the Army Cadet Force and was posted to the 1st (London) Cadet Force, The Queen's Royal Regiment.
 In September 1940 he was given an emergency commission to second lieutenant and was posted to the Oxfordshire and Buckinghamshire Light Infantry.

 Second World War

-Grayburn was promoted to war substantive lieutenant in 1942 and married Marcelle Chambers, with whom he had a son, in the same year.
+Grayburn was promoted to war substantive lieutenant in 1942.
 However, the Ox and Bucks remained on the home front and Grayburn became bored with the inactivity.
 Instead he applied to the Parachute Regiment and in June 1943 he was transferred to the 7th (Light Infantry) Parachute Battalion.
 The following year he was transferred to the regiment's 2nd Battalion, under the command of Lieutenant Colonel John Frost, and took command of 2 Platoon, A Company.